Why study nursing at UA’s Capstone College of Nursing?

 RNs who have completed the entire core curriculum may complete their BSN in one year of online study.

 How long does it take to finish my BSN/MSN online?

 RNs who have completed the entire core curriculum may complete the BSN/MSN in 7 semesters.

 Tuition varies per credit hour.

 For online classes, there is NO additional charge for out-of-state tuition.

 Tuition rates change regularly.
 For the most updated tuition schedule for online coursework, visit http://bamabydistance.ua.edu/financial-aid-scholarships/tuition.php

 When do I apply?

-Application to the RN Mobility Tracks is a two-step process.
+Application to the RN Mobility program is a two-step process.
 Students must first be accepted into The University of Alabama.
 Students must then apply to the Capstone College of Nursing for promotion into the upper-division of the nursing curriculum.